 Though few experts think California will default on its debt—following the example New York City set in 1975 and Cleveland in 1978—the mere possibility is troubling for the credit markets.
 "If California truly defaults, I am sure it will shake the faith of bondholders and noteholders in the overall municipal finance system," says Don Boyd, senior fellow at the Rockefeller Institute of Government.
 "That would undoubtedly lead to higher issuance costs to additional state and local government loans."

-The Bond Perspective Investors in the municipal bond industry are monitoring the situation.
-"California is one of the largest states in the municipal bond market, so we have to follow it and make sure we get the call right as an investor," says Hugh McGuirk, head of municipal bond investments for T. Rowe Price ( (TROW)), an investment firm.
+Investors in the municipal bond industry are monitoring the situation.
+"California is one of the largest states in the municipal bond market, so we have to follow it and make sure we get the call right as an investor," says Hugh McGuirk, head of municipal bond investments for T. Rowe Price ( (TROW)

 Nearby states also would undoubtedly feel some pain.
 "The [economic] connection is not that strong unless you're talking about neighboring states with a trade connection like Nevada and Arizona," says Rajeev Dhawan, director of Georgia State University's Robinson College of Business.
 For example, Las Vegas would suffer if Los Angelinos make fewer trips to the city.
 "The further from California the state is, the less directly affected it will likely be."